Naguib el-Rihani: Biography

 He established his own theatrical group in the late 1910s, in Cairo, and partnered with his lifelong friend, Badeih Khairy, in adapting several French theatre hits to the Egyptian stage, and later to the cinema.

-A great comedian both on stage and in films, he is considered "The Father of Comedy" in Egypt.
-Fuad Al Mohandes, the great Egyptian comedian of modern times, acknowledged Naguib Al Rihani's effect on him and his style in acting.
+Legendary Egyptian comedian Fouad El Mohandes, acknowledged Naguib el-Rihani's effect on him and his style in acting.

 On 21 January 2016, Google Doodle commemorated his 127th birthday.